openghg/openghg/doc/source/install.rst

 Configuration
 =============

-Once OpenGHG is installed use the `openghg-quickstart` command line tool to get your configuration file setup.
+Once OpenGHG is installed you can use `openghg` command line tool to get the configuration file setup.

 .. code-block:: bash

-    openghg-quickstart
+    openghg --quickstart

 You should now see text telling you you haven't got a configuration file (unless you've run the quickstart previously) and a prompt asking you enter a path for the object store.
 We'll just use the default path and hit return when prompted.